intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

         it would free up some memory.
 Pages on split queue are going to be split under memory pressure, if splitting is possible.

+anon_num
+       the number of anon huge pages we have in the whole system.
+       These huge pages could be still entirely mapped and have partially unmapped and unused subpages.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help